Associate of Applied Science Degree

 FIRE 200.
 Special Topics

 Specific subjects to be announced in the Schedule of Classes.
 Course may be repeated for credit as topics change.
+May be repeated up to 12 credits.
+Consent of Instructor required.
+Restricted to Community Colleges campuses only.

 FIRE 201.
 Independent Study